DDL intercettazioni

-DDL Intercettazioni or the Wiretapping Bill is a piece of legislation put periodically before the Italian Parliament, but never passed through.
+DDL Intercettazioni or the Wiretapping Bill is a piece of legislation put periodically before the Italian Parliament, but never passed.

 In the XVI legislature, that version of the bill provided for a measure (paragraph 29), found to be in violation of free speech by the public opinion: after the public outcry, it has never been approved by Parliament.

 Background

 The Max Planck Institute for Foreign and International Criminal Law calculated that in 2006, a higher proportion of Italians had had their phones tapped than citizens of any other European country.
 Opposing the confidentiality of information sources, the press often obstructs the only way for the acquisition of evidence about the news leaking of the wiretapped talks and for the identification of the 'Deep Throat'.

 XV legislature

 After the SISMI-Telecom scandal, in the government were raised "fears of a maxi-blackmail against the politics": so it was adopted a first decree in order to destroy captured illegally wire-taps.
 The Constitutional Court stroke down the main provisions of this decree.

 Prime minister Romano Prodi complained the political use of the wiretapping leaks; his government proposed a Bill on this issue, but it has never passed through as law.